 Time

 Finding time at the end of the year is often challenging.
 But creating a memory book with your students is a meaningful way to spend the last couple of days together as a class.
-Plus, students will be refining their writing and composition skills as well.
+Plus, students will be refining their writing and composition skills.

-Below find ideal times to complete a memory book.
+Below are ideal times to complete a memory book.

 Morning Meeting

 You can ensure your memory books get completed on time by using the morning meeting or circle time to brainstorm ideas for specific pages.
 If you are working on the “Things I Loved This Year” page.
-Think together as a class about all the things your students love and create a class chart.
-This will not only make the writing process easier for many students, but it is a fun way to remember everything together!
+As a class, think together about all the things your students love and create a class chart.
+This will not only make the writing process easier for many students, but it is also a fun way to remember everything together!

 Small Groups